patriciogonzalezvivo/patriciogonzalezvivo.com/2014/skylines/02-process.md

-# 2.The Process
+# The Process

-## 2.a.Early experiments with the vPlotter
+## Early experiments with the vPlotter

 **October 12, 2013** I assembled my first Plotter prototype based on [Alexander Weber's code and designs](http://tinkerlog.com/2011/09/02/der-kritzler/).
 This version used an Arduino to control the steppers' drivers and servo motors.
 This Arduino was receiving instructions from an OpenFrameworks application I coded through the USB serial port.